 - attitudes and dispositions for learning

-- ability to take mindful, appropriate and sustainable student-initiated action
+- ability to take mindful, appropriate and responsible student-initiated action

 Inquiry into the nature of the self; beliefs and values; person, physical, mental, social and spiritual health; and human relationships.

 - Where we are in place and time

 Inquiry into our orientation in place and time; personal histories; the discoveries and explorations of humankind; and the interconnectedness of individuals and civilizations.

 - How we express ourselves

 Inquiry into the ways in which we discover and express ideas, feelings, nature, culture, beliefs and values.